zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

 *************************

-Beside being able to run tests in QEMU and other simulated environments, sanitycheck supports running most of the tests on real devices and produces reports for each run with detailed FAIL/PASS results.
+Beside being able to run tests in QEMU and other simulated environments, twister supports running most of the tests on real devices and produces reports for each run with detailed FAIL/PASS results.

 Executing tests on a single device
 ===================================

-To use this feature on a single connected device, run sanitycheck with the following new options::
+To use this feature on a single connected device, run twister with the following new options::

-	scripts/sanitycheck --device-testing --device-serial /dev/ttyACM0 -p \
+	scripts/twister --device-testing --device-serial /dev/ttyACM0 -p \
 	frdm_k64f  -T tests/kernel

 The ``--device-serial`` option denotes the serial device the board is connected to.
-This needs to be accessible by the user running sanitycheck.
+This needs to be accessible by the user running twister.
 You can run this on only one board at a time, specified using the ``--platform`` option.